LTE-M vs. NB-IoT: Cellular IoT for a 5G World

-5G is almost here, and like 2G, 3G, and 4G before it, it will change the way we send and receive information.
+5G is here, and like 2G, 3G and 4G, it is changing how we send and receive information.

-What’s even more exciting is that 5G will enable countless automated wireless applications for the rapidly growing Internet of Things (IoT) market.
-By 2025, more than 75 billion devices will be connected to the Internet of Things, from disposable tracking devices used in shipping pharmaceuticals and perishables to smart city lighting and utilities.
+5G is already enabling countless automated wireless applications for the rapidly growing Internet of Things (IoT) market.
+By 2025, more than 30 billion devices will be connected to the IoT, including:

-Mobile IoT technologies, such as Long-Term Evolution machine-type communications (LTE-M) and Narrowband IoT (NB-IoT), deliver secure and cost-effective LPWA capability today and are catalysts in the future of 5G integration and growth worldwide.
+Mobile IoT technologies, such as Long-Term Evolution machine-type communications (LTE-M) and narrowband IoT (NB-IoT), deliver secure and cost-effective cellular LPWA capabilities.
+They are catalysts in future 5G integration and growth worldwide.

-5G’s lightning-quick speeds will be useful for industries that could benefit from high-bandwidth, high-speed applications for Ultra-HD (4k) streaming and VR/AR applications.
+On the IoT side, 5G’s lightning-quick speeds will be useful for industries that benefit from high-bandwidth, high-speed applications, such as:

-Expect to see 5G mobile networks improve networks beyond the business world, where videos and files can be shared on the go, and move into applications for telematics operations, wireless temperature control for cold chains, and fleet management (among others).
+Expect to see 5G operators improve networks beyond the business world.
+These enhancements will enable videos and file sharing on the go.
+Then, they’ll move into video telematics operations and wireless forward-looking infrared (FLIR) camera-powered solutions for cold chains and fleet management (among others).

 5G’s role in making our everyday lives easier and connecting countless industries to more efficient signal paths will be revolutionary.